SkylinePrewar/arch-linux/INSTALLATION.md

     For everyday tasks, it's best to use a non-root user.

-    - I use `bahadir` as the username for the new user account:
+    - I use `skyline` as the username for the new user account:

         ```bash
-        # useradd -m bahadir
+        # useradd -m skyline
         ```

     - Set the password for the new user account:

         ```bash
-        # passwd bahadir
+        # passwd skyline
         ```

     - Add the new user account to the `wheel` group:

         ```bash
-        # gpasswd -a bahadir wheel
+        # gpasswd -a skyline wheel
         ```

         The `wheel` group is the administration group and is commonly used to grant